The Times-Picayune/The New Orleans Advocate: History

 In 1962, Samuel Irving Newhouse, Sr., bought The Times-Picayune and the other remaining New Orleans daily, the afternoon States-Item.
 The papers were merged on June 2, 1980 and were known as The Times-Picayune/States-Item (except on Sundays; the States-Item did not publish a Sunday edition) until September 30, 1986.

 In addition to the flagship paper, specific community editions of the newspaper are also circulated and retain the Picayune name, such as the Gretna Picayune for nearby Gretna, Louisiana.

-The paper is owned by Georges Media, whose chairman is New Orleans businessman John Georges.
+In 2019, The Times-Picayune was purchased by Georges Media, whose chair is John Georges, a New Orleans business owner.
+Georges Media also publishes The Advocate in Baton Rouge, Louisiana.

 In the vernacular of its circulation area, the newspaper is often called the T-P.